crate/tsperf/tsperf/write/README.md

 Another way to use the Data Generator is to build the Docker Image:

 + navigate to root directory of this repository
-+ build docker image with `docker build -t data_gen -f Dockerfile .`
++ build docker image with `docker build -t tsperf -f Dockerfile .`
 + Adapt one of the example docker-compose files in the [example folder](examples)
 + start (e.g. crate example) with `docker-compose -f examples/basic-cratedb.yml up`